Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/Components.md

 # Components

-_Components_ are defined here and can be integrated in applications.
+_Components_ are defined in the _OUDSComponents_ target and can be integrated in applications.

-Comming soon.
+More details coming soon.

 ## How to use components